MarkHopper24/barcodrod.io/README.md

 ## Overview
 barcodrod.io is a free, modern barcode and QR code toolkit for Windows.
-Decode (read) 17 different barcode types using the Windows Snipping Tool, an image file, your clipboard, or even your webcam.
-Encode (generate) up to 13 different types of barcodes. barcodrod.io is built on the WinAppSDK, leveraging WinUI3, .NET 6, and the ZXing.Net library.
+Decode 17 different barcode types using the Windows Snipping Tool, an image file, your clipboard, or webcam.
+Create 13 different types of barcodes from text.

+barcodrod.io is built on the WinAppSDK, WinUI3, .NET 6, and the ZXing.Net library.

 <p align="center">
 <img src = https://github.com/MarkHopper24/barcodrod.io/blob/public/barcodrod.io.gif>